-Alyaa Chace is a student of the LL.M. in National and Global Health Law and a member of the class of 2023.
+Alyaa Chace is a 2023 graduate of the LL.M. in National and Global Health Law program.
 She is originally from the United States.

 Chase is interested in the intersection of global health law and international trade, as well as in addressing health access inequities between developing and developed nations through effective diplomacy.
 She is interested in working with organizations like the WHO and WTO to understand how issues between health and trade are resolved in practice through dispute resolution and policy development.